-You can manipulate the URL of a request through different operations, namely through rewrites and redirects:
+You can manipulate the URL of a request through different operations, namely rewrites and redirects:

-A rewrite is a server-side operation that occurs before a web server has fully processed a request.
+URL rewrite: A server-side operation that converts a source URL into a target URL.
+It occurs before a web server has fully processed a request.
 A rewrite is not visible to website visitors, since the URL displayed in the browser does not change.
-Configure URL Rewrite Rules to perform rewrites at the edge without reaching your web server.
+Configure rewrite URL rules to perform rewrites on the Cloudflare global network without reaching your web server.

-A redirect is a client-side operation that occurs after the web server has loaded the initial URL.
-In this case, a website visitor can see the URL changing when the redirect occurs.
-See in the Support KB to learn more about configuring redirects.
+URL redirect: A client-side operation that converts a source URL into a target URL.
+It occurs after the web server has loaded the initial URL.
+In this case, a website visitor can notice the URL changing when the redirect occurs.
+Refer to to learn more about configuring redirects.